Failure Modes of LLMs for Causal Reasoning on Narratives: Experiments with Real World Causal Graphs

-Next, we analyze the extent to which the LLM relies on its parametric knowledge to answer the causal query as opposed to the specific causal effects expressed in the narrative.
-For every pair of nodes $(V_i, V_j)$ in the chain graphs, we extract the parametric knowledge of the LLM by prompting the LLM to answer ``Does $V_i$ typically have a causal effect on $V_j$?''.
-This parametric knowledge represents some average case notion of causality learned by the LLM from the pretraining corpora.

-Successful causal reasoning often requires going beyond the parametric causal knowledge as it can differ from the causality between events in the context of the narrative at hand.
-For example, in a chain graph from the our dataset, there is a causal path from \emph{streambank erosion} to \emph{higher prices}, but this contradicts the LLM's parametric knowledge since this causal effect may not typically exist in the real-world.
-In the chain graphs we evaluate, roughly $39\%$ of cause-and-effect pairs conflict with the LLM's parametric knowledge.
+\paragraph{Experiment Setup} Next, we analyze the extent to which the LLM relies on its parametric knowledge to answer causal reasoning queries as opposed to the causal structure expressed in the narrative.
+For every pair of nodes $(V_i, V_j)$ in the chain graphs, we elicit the parametric knowledge of the LLM by asking the LLM whether a causal effect between the two nodes would be atypical (see Appendix \ref{sec:eliciting} for the exact prompts utilized).
+Through these prompts, we identify cause and effect chains which contradict the model's parametric knowledge.
+For example, in a chain graph from our dataset, there is a path from \emph{streambank erosion} to \emph{higher prices}, but this contradicts the LLM's parametric knowledge since this causal effect may not typically exist in the real-world.
+In total, we find that roughly 5 percent of the relations in CauseNet violate the LLM's pretraining knowledge.
+We sampled narratives from CauseNet until we got 100 (of chain sizes between 3 and 9) narratives that contain relations that violate the LLM's pre-training knowledge and 100 that are consistent.
+These narratives are constructed in the \emph{Forward} topological ordering to avoid confounding failure modes.

-We evaluate the three prompting strategies separately on the subsets of cause-and-effect pairs that are in agreement and in conflict with the parametric knowledge (see Table~\ref{table:real-world-parametric-conflicts}).
-We observe that when there is no conflict (i.e., the parametric knowledge agrees with the causality expressed in the narrative), the accuracies in both the \emph{Forward} and \emph{Reverse} directions (with and without CoT) are greater than $90\%$.
-However, when the parametric knowledge conflicts with the narrative's causality, the accuracy of \emph{Forward} and \emph{Reverse} is significantly lower: even with CoT, the LLM has below-random accuracy in the reverse direction.
+\paragraph{LLM Performance Suffers on Atypical Causal Relations}We evaluate the three prompting strategies separately on the subsets of cause-and-effect pairs that are in agreement and in conflict with the parametric knowledge (see Table~\ref{table:real-world-parametric-conflicts}).
+We observe that when there is no conflict (i.e., the parametric knowledge agrees with the causality expressed in the narrative), the accuracies with and without CoT are greater than $90\%$.
+However, when the parametric knowledge conflicts with the narrative's causality, the accuracy is significantly lower, even with CoT.
 This suggests that when asked to reason about cause and effect in a narrative, the LLM seems to rely heavily on its parametric knowledge and is unable to grasp the specific causal chains expressed in the narrative itself (despite the causal chains as a whole being realistic).